How Taylor Swift Carefully Came Out of the Woods and Back Into the Hollywood Spotlight

 Little did we know that the singer was plotting a brand-new album, massive stadium tour and a return to the spotlight that reminded fans why they will forever identify themselves as Swifties.

-It all kicked off before midnight one night in August when Taylor released her first single from reputation.
-Titled "Look What You Made Me Do," the track symbolized a new music superstar who was ready to tackle the headlines that plagued her in recent months.
+It all kicked off before midnight when Taylor released her first single from reputation.
+Titled "Look What You Made Me Do," the track symbolized a whole new music superstar who was ready to tackle the headlines that plagued her in recent months.

 And instead of heartfelt ballads and fairytale love songs, Taylor was going to get a bit more edgy.
 "The old Taylor can't come to the phone right now," she said in the track.
 "Why? / 'Cause she's dead."
 Oww!